 Status in the Wild

 International Union for Conservation of Nature (IUCN) Red List status: Endangered.
 Orangutans are the most endangered of all the apes.
 The Seneca Park Zoo is a participant in the Species Survival Plan (SSP) for the orangutan.
-The danger to orangutans is the habitat destruction of their forests caused by land conversion to plantations, logging and poaching.
+The danger to orangutans is the habitat destruction of their forests caused by land conversion for palm oil plantations, logging and poaching.

 Canopy of lowland forests, swamp forests and in tropical rainforests, orangutans are found on the islands of Borneo and Sumatra and in Kalimantan, Indonesia.